edwinchenyj/edwinchenyj.github.io/_posts/2021-10-12-cmake_project.md

 void show_result(auto result);

 int main(){
         return 0;
 }

 ```

 It turns out this file compiles fine!
-So it's more obvious that the errors we got before occurs at the linking stage.
+So it's clear that the new error we got occurs at the linking stage.

 ## Step 5

-Before we solve the linking problem, it's better to put the function declarations in header files and then include them at the top of the file that uses the functions.
+Before we resolve the linking problem, it's better to put the function declarations in header files and then include them at the top of the file that uses the functions.
 So let's do that step by step.

 ```